-Entrepreneurship Lab for Bio & Health Tech, a mini-MBA and mentorship for aspiring entrepreneurs
+Entrepreneurship Lab for Bio & Health Tech, a mini-MBA program with mentorship for aspiring entrepreneurs